telepenin/vuepress-template/docs/introduction/README.md

 # Introduction

-Imunify360 is the security solution for Linux web servers based on machine learning technology which utilizes a milti-layer approach to provide total protection against any types of malicious attacks or abnormal behavior including distributed brute force attacks.
+Imunify360 is the security solution for Linux web servers based on machine learning technology which utilizes a multi-layer approach to provide total protection against any types of malicious attacks or abnormal behavior including distributed brute force attacks.

 Imunify360 provides: